Help & Advice

 What does a blocked drain smell like?

-If some foul smells are coming from your water fixtures, this is a dead giveaway of a blockage.
-Any unusual smells that come from the sink, bath, shower or toilet are usually the most obvious indicators of an underlying problem.
+Any unusual smells coming from the sink, bath, shower or toilet are usually the most obvious indicators of an underlying problem.
 If something has clogged the drain and is starting to rot, you’ll certainly know about it.

-Most of us are familiar with the eggy smell of drainage issue.
-Because blockages at home are often caused by a build up of food waste, bodily waste like hair and other dirt.
-These product can buildup and become a breeding ground for bacteria.
+Most of us are familiar with the eggy smell of a drainage issue.
+This is because blockages at home are usually caused by a build up of food waste and bodily waste, such as hair and other dirt.
+These products can build up and become a breeding ground for bacteria.
 This bacteria then produces hydrogen sulfide and this is where the sulfuric ‘eggy’ smell comes from.

 Much of the time, bad smells will arise before any visual symptoms emerge.
-With this in mind, it’s vital not to ignore any unusual odours around the home that can’t be readily identified.
+So it’s vital not to ignore any unusual odours around the home that can’t be readily identified.

-For more information on this topic, take a look at our guide explaining why you may have unusual odours coming from your sink, and our guide on how to stop your drain from smelling.
+For more information on this topic, take a look at our guide ‘Why does my sink smell?’, which explains why you may have unusual odours coming from your sink.

 What does a blocked drain sound like?